juhahinkula/juhahinkula.github.io/_posts/2016-12-05-reactcomponents.markdown

 First step is to install Skylight.
 Go to the project root and type following npm command.

 {% highlight html %}
 npm install --save react-skylight
 {% endhighlight %}

 Import Skylight to your application by adding followinf statement to App.jsx file

 {% highlight javascript %}
 import SkyLight from 'react-skylight';
 {% endhighlight %}

-Now we aready to use it.
+Now we are ready to use it.
 We will put our form inside Skylight tags.
 'New student'- button will be outside and it will be shown in the listpage.
 The modal form is opened when button is pressed.

 {% highlight javascript %}
   <div>